openid/openid4vp_ble/main.md

 .# Abstract

-This document defines how Bluetooth Low Energy (BLE) can be used to request presentation of a verifiable credential.
+This document defines how Bluetooth Low Energy (BLE) can be used to request presentation of a verifiable credentials.
 It uses request and response syntax defined in [OpenID4VP] specification.

 {mainmatter}